what to do if you are concerned about a child

 Preventing Unsuitable People Working with Children

-To ensure our pupils are kept safe, any interview panel has at least two members who have completed Safer Recruitment Training.
+To ensure our pupils are kept safe, any interview panel has at least two members (the Headteacher and a governor)who have completed Safer Recruitment Training.
 Our Office Administrator is also Safer Recruitment trained, ensuring we always obtain appropriate DBS and reference checks.
 As part of our induction procedure all staff are made aware of creating and maintaining appropriate and professional boundaries (in both the real and virtual world) in their relationships with pupils as advised in Guidance for Safer Working Practice for adults who work with children and young people in education settings (2019) and in our Staff Handbook and Whistleblowing Policy.

 Any visitors to school are asked for proof of identity if they are not already known to the school.
 Anyone who undertakes regular volunteering at school, including members of the BSA, are required to have an up to date DBS check.